Conservatory Roof Vents

 Don’t neglect this part of a conservatory.
 The small additional cost can make all the difference as to whether the conservatory or orangery is usable all year around, or not.
-Over the years, we have had many requests for roof vents to be installed in other companies’ roofs, where they have been omitted.
+Over the years, we have had hundreds of requests for roof vents to be installed in other companies’ roofs, where they have been omitted.
 Fitting a roof vent retrospectively is usually impossible to do satisfactorily and, even if possible, will be a very expensive exercise.

 Need a little more information?